Dominic Mason

 Looking Great Doesn’t Have to Cost the Earth

 Sustainable or eco-friendly fashion brands are forecasted to grow in Vietnam, according to industry insiders.
-Consumers are becoming increasingly aware of the industry’s sustainable practices and unregulated supply chains.
-This gives fashion brands an opportunity to address societal and environmental challenges head-on through sustaining shared value.
+As consumers become increasingly aware of the fashion industry’s sustainability practices and unregulated supply chains, brands have an opportunity to address societal and environmental challenges while creating shared value.
+Strong consumer branding strategies can help fashion companies communicate their sustainability commitments more effectively, build trust, and differentiate themselves in a competitive market.

-These opportunities may involve anything from recycling schemes to energy efficiency programmes in production and logistics.
-Some fasion brands have even embedded sustainability into their operations such as transparent management policies, ethical working environments, and smart and efficient designs.
-These all aim to make better use of natural resources and minimise waste, helping the business of beauty become truly beautiful.
+These opportunities may involve initiatives ranging from recycling schemes to energy-efficiency programmes in production and logistics.
+Some fashion brands have gone further by embedding sustainability into their operations through transparent management policies, ethical working environments, and smart, efficient design practices.
+By integrating sustainability with consumer branding, businesses can strengthen brand loyalty, make better use of natural resources, minimise waste, and help the business of beauty become truly beautiful.

 Thriving on originality and circularity